allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 They just clutter the whole thing.
 You can do whatever you want of course, but this is my preference.

 And then there is the option to sort as well.
-So in any of these columns you can just sort on that property and in this case I'm going to sort on name and then quick tip for you.
+So in any of these columns you can just sort on that property and in this case I'm going to sort by name, and then a quick tip for you.
 If you use shift click you can sort secondarily on that column as well.
-So right now I'm sorted on name first and then all of the experiments that have the same name are secondarily sorted on their started time, which will give me the most recent one of each batch.
+So right now I'm sorted by name first and then all of the experiments that have the same name are secondarily sorted by their started time, which will give me the most recent one of each batch.
 And then you can see here the last training that I did was 18 hours ago and if I scroll down a while ago I did some preprocessing.
 I did some downloading of the data and that is also sorted quite nicely.
 You can also see on the tag that this is specifically dataset, and then you can also see if I go to this dataset which is really cool.